couchbaselabs/SQLstreamingtoORACLE/README.md

-# From SQL to NoSQL streaming
+# From Oracle SQL to NoSQL streaming

 ## Stream to standard Couchbase server
 Prerequisite: